-The purpose of the KNMI 2DVAR scheme is to make an optimal selection provided the

-(modelled) likelihood of the ambiguities and the (modelled) uncertainty of the background surface wind field.
+The purpose of the KNMI 2DVAR scheme is to make an optimal selection provided the (modelled) likelihood of the ambiguities and the (modelled) uncertainty of the background surface wind field.
 First, an optimal estimated surface wind vector field (analysis) is determined based on variational principles.
 This is a very common method originating from the broad discipline of Data Assimilation.
 The optimal surface wind vector field is called the analysis.
 Second, the selected wind vector field (the result of the 2DVAR scheme) consists of the wind vector solutions that are closest to the analysis wind vector.
-For details on the KNMI 2DVAR scheme formulation the reader is referred to [8].
-Information on 2DVAR can also be found in [9], [10] and [11].
+For details on the KNMI 2DVAR scheme formulation the reader is referred to [10].
+Information on 2DVAR can also be found in [11], [12] and [13].

 From PenWP version 2.1 onwards, the 2DVAR scheme has been extended with empirical background error correlations, invoked by the -nbec command line option.
-More information on this feature can be found in [16] and references therein.